nealcaren/jupyter-book/_build/getting_started/python.md

 {:.output .output_data_text}
 ```
-'Democracy in a country of 300 million people can be noisy and messy and complicated.'
+'Let us invest in our people without leaving them a mountain of debt.'
 ```

-`replace` can also be used to remove text without replacement.
+`replace` can also be used to remove text by not including anything with the replacement quotation marks.